atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 - create a connection to the PostgreSQL database.
 The connection will be used by the Flogo Flows in order to interact with the database.

-1. Click ?CONNECTIONS? option on the screen to create a new connection, then click ?Create connection?
+1. Click 'CONNECTIONS' option on the screen to create a new connection, then click 'Create connection'

 ![](/images/Ph8_Image_14.png)

-2. Select a Connection Type of ?PostgreSQL Connector?
+2. Select a Connection Type of 'PostgreSQL Connector'

 ![](/images/K4s_Image_15.png)